WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

     		otherValue: 2,
     	},
     	actions: {
-    		readValues() {
+    		readGlobalState() {
-    			// Exists and its initial value is 1. state.someValue;
-    			// Exists and its initial value is 2. state.otherValue;
+    			state.someValue; // It exists and its initial value is 1. state.otherValue; // It exists and its initial value is 2.
     		},
     	},
     } );